CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.March 2020

 We are undoubtedly among a very few who claim that this gap is the basis for quantum indeterminacy, imperfections, free will, unpredictability, undecidability and uncomputability, so yes, they is much more to come!

-Notes about our the following notes.
+Notes.
 Throughout the process, many new resources are uncovered.
 It takes time to do a critical review.
 Much is discounted and deleted.
 Some things are not.
-Though unknown to us, the statements seem to capture a truth, so for a few weeks they are left down here below the footnotes.
+Though new to us, the statements seem to capture a truth, so for a few weeks they are left down here below the footnotes.
 Some of these comments will be used with the editing process for this article.
 Some of them may become part of the next article. -BEC

 “Knowledge-building in cosmology, more than in any other field, should begin with visions of the reality, and passing to have a technical form whenever concepts and relations in between are translated into a mathematical structure.” –F. J. Amaral Vieira (Acarau State U., Sobral) https://arxiv.org/abs/1110.5634